Bruno-Diego/CodeInstitutePortfolio1/README.md

 ### The Landing Page Section

   - The Landing Page includes a CSS-only spinning Yin-Yang and a presentation text introducing the user to the Yin Yang Lifestyle project and an image of a bamboo forrest to bring the unconsious idea of nature to the user experience.
+  - The credits for the spinning Yin-Yang animation goes to @AdamSSenniN and can be viewed in [this link](https://codepen.io/AdamSSenniN/pen/xZpaow).

   ![Landing](./img/landing.png)